GabeScott/standard-works-vault/General Conference/2002 April - This Road We Call Life.md

 For example, if you are in the habit of using foul language, the longer you use it, the harder it is to change and stop using it.
 Better now to choose a different road, one that leads to cleanliness in thought and word and action so that you can enjoy the companionship of the Holy Ghost.
 Imagine the difficulty of serving a mission and having bad language pop into your mind when you need to have the Spirit with you as your constant companion.
 If using bad language is a problem for you, now is the time to change.

 On day two of our trip, we headed to West Yellowstone.
-Everything was as it should be—the bicycles were running smoothly, our legs rested, as we progressed toward our second destination.
+Everything was as it should be—the bicycles were running smoothly and our legs were rested as we progressed toward our second destination.
 It was then that I realized if we are not careful when everything is going just right in life, there can be a temptation to forget our Heavenly Father and give credit to ourselves for our happy state.
 Don’t make that mistake.

-The Prophet Joseph Smith taught, “Happiness is the object and design of our existence; and will be the end thereof, if we pursue the path that leads to it; and this path is virtue, uprightness, faithfulness, holiness, and keeping all the commandments of God” (Teachings of the Prophet Joseph Smith, sel.
-Joseph Fielding Smith [1976], 255–56).
+The Prophet Joseph Smith taught, “Happiness is the object and design of our existence; and will be the end thereof, if we pursue the path that leads to it; and this path is virtue, uprightness, faithfulness, holiness, and keeping all the commandments of God” (*Teachings of the Prophet Joseph Smith,* sel.
+Joseph Fielding Smith \[1976\], 255–56).

 The Book of Mormon is replete with accounts of those who were blessed by the Lord and then became boastful of their accomplishments.
 Eventually in their pride they left the correct path and lost all they had as they fell away from the truth.
 Make sure you don’t become like the Nephites of old; always remember the true source of your blessings.